2015–2016 wave of violence in the Israeli–Palestinian conflict: Palestinian attacks

-During the events, Palestinians from the West Bank and East Jerusalem have carried out assaults against Israeli soldiers, policement as well as against civilians.
+During the events, Palestinians from the West Bank and East Jerusalem carried out assaults against Israeli soldiers, policement as well as against civilians.
 Most of the attacks were carried out by unaffiliated assailants and have been described by Israeli and sometimes by other sources as acts of terrorism.

 The Israeli Intelligence and Terrorism Information Center has published a breakdown of the attacks on 24 May 2016, about 8 months from the start of the events.
 Out of 215 attacks recorded between 13 September 2015 and 24 May 2016, the most prominent type was stabbing attacks with a total of 149 incidents (69%).
 Stabbing attacks have been the most frequent type of assault in 2013 and 2014, but during the events of 2015–2016, they increased.
 The stabbings were followed by vehicular attacks with 29 incidents (14%), shooting attacks with 21 incidents (10%) and other attacks including the use of Improvised explosive devices and combined assaults.

 Over half of the attacks (134) occurred in the Israeli-occupied West Bank.
 About a quarter (58) took place in the city of Jerusalem (including East Jerusalem) and the rest (23) occurred within the recognized boundaries of Israel, which saw an increase in the number of attacks since the preceding years.